How Brain Health Affects Setpoint Weight

 - Reduce stress.
 (Stress releases toxins in your body)

-- Vacuum your carpet frequent.
+- Vacuum your carpet frequently.
 This removes dust mites and other toxins.

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?